Justice League Europe: JLA Showcase #1

-In 1999 Greg Weisman wrote a story for DC Comics' JLA Showcase #1, cover-dated February 2000.
+In 1999, Greg Weisman wrote a story for DC Comics' JLA Showcase #1, cover-dated February 2000.
 The one-shot consists of various Justice League stories; Weisman's was set during the time of the Justice League Europe and titled "Flashback Of Notre Dame".
-The story has Captain Atom, the JLE and Bette Sans Souci/Plastique meeting a group of gargoyles at Notre Dame Cathedral.
+The story has Captain Atom, the JLE and Plastique meeting a group of gargoyles at Notre Dame Cathedral.
 After the usual misunderstanding/battle, the JLE help the gargoyles return to their home island of Brigadoon.